Student Case Histories

 I remember talking to Patrick on my first day in London.
 I knew him because I came in during the summer and met him to discuss my A level options.
 He was really welcoming and told me that all of my teachers were Heads of Department which I was pleased about.
 We were also given a folder on our first day about all the extra-curricular options.
 I started debating and then switched to Philosophy Club, and I also played table tennis every Friday morning.
 I also attended all the Principal’s lectures this year and wrote an article for the student magazine on Sir Malcolm Rifkin’s Politics talk.
 I find the teaching at MPW amazing.
 I was familiar with the style because Birmingham is based on the same ethos but I really enjoyed how at A level you can explore your subject in so much more depth than just covering the syllabus.

 Alexia joined MPW from Cheltenham Ladies’ College for our one-year GCSE course.
-She won the Laura Freeman prize for her fantastic results and then stayed with us as a scholar for A levels in English Literature, Mathematics and Physics.
-Last year she took her AS exams alongside A level Maths, in which she gained an A*, and this year she gained A*A* in her two remaining subjects and also took Further Maths over one year, gaining an A* and winning a place to read Physics at Imperial College London.
+She won the Laura Freeman prize for her fantastic results and then stayed with us as a scholar for A levels in English Literature, Mathematics, Further Mathematics and Physics.
+She achieved grades A*A*A*A* and won a place to read Physics at Imperial College London.
 Alexia says:

 The teaching at MPW is amazing.
 I didn’t enjoy Mathematics at my previous school but then I came here.
 The teachers were attentive and were able to stretch me and push me to learn more without it ever being too stressful.
 All of the teachers are so passionate about their subjects that I got a lot of joy and interest out of their own enthusiasm; when a teacher is excited to teach a subject it makes a lesson so much better.
 I have a lot of respect for my teachers and I will keep in touch with them all because they have contributed so much to my life and my future.
 My Director of Studies was always there for me and I could talk anything over with him.
 At MPW I was treated like an adult and trusted to manage my own work which I really appreciated.